So you want to CTF? But where to begin? What do you need (skills, tools, a team)? How do I start?

 What is a CTF?

-Types of CTFs
+Common Types of CTFs

-There are two main types of CTFs:
+There are three main types of CTFs:

-- Jeopardy-style CTF: a collection of “hacking” challenges organised according to different categories such as web, forensics, cryptography, steganography, networking, and binary.
+• Jeopardy-style CTF: a collection of “hacking” challenges organised according to different categories such as web, forensics, cryptography, steganography, networking, and binary.
 The challenges are often sorted by difficulty levels, allowing beginners to also easily participate.

-- Attack-Defense Style CTF: a more advanced version of a CTF requiring teams to defend their own servers against attack, and attack opponents’ servers to score.
+• Attack-Defense Style CTF: a more advanced version of a CTF requiring teams to defend their own servers against attack, and attack opponents’ servers to score.
 These CTFs require more skills to compete and are almost always done in teams.

 Types of Challenges